oslabs-beta/MetriQL/README.md

-Accelerated by OS Labs. (does this comment belong here?)
+Accelerated by OS Labs.

 Getting Started is Easy!

 Visit metricql.com for easy access.
-Navigate to the ‘Generate Your Schema’ page to access our URL input form.
-Copy a relational database link (i.e., postgres) and paste into the input box.
+Navigate to the ‘Generate Schema’ page to access our URL input form.
+Copy a relational database link (i.e., PostgresQL) and paste into the input box.
 After clicking submit, you will see your GraphQL types on the left, and your resolvers on the right.
 For access to the full host of MetricQL’s features, fork & clone our repo for an easy spin-up

 Database Connection